 I am a photographer, I understand and accept what photography can and cannot do, and am perfectly happy within the boundaries of its formal qualities.
 My photography is my art and my photographs are as artistic as one that is converted to neon-colored fields plowed by aggressive brushes.
 I do not believe that art and “artistic” need to be exclusively in the domain of strange, bizarre, distorted, reshaped, smudged, and smeared.
 All these may create a different artistic result without diminishing the artistic value of the original photograph.
 Look at photographs, photography, and photographers in the same way that you do for paintings, painting, painters; or sculptures, sculpting, sculptors.
 All represent artwork, their medium, and their artists.

 I think, but I may very well be wrong, the problem can be traced to two things.
 First, photography is “so simple, anyone can do it.”
 Second, people seem to limit the “signs of artistry” to brushstrokes, chisel marks, and imaginary works.
 Yes, the mechanical production of a photographic image is indeed very simple.
 But, the knowledge of the medium and its qualities elude many photographers let alone many who view their work.
 Also, photography does not leave a mark of distinction when it is practiced to high levels, like brush marks, thus is more difficult to discern between an accidental snapshot and carefully executed photograph.
 Some think Stephen Shore, William Eggleston, Lee Friedlander, Gary Winogrand took snapshots.
 But, make no mistake about it; a well-executed photograph is a work of art without glowing edges or artificial brushstrokes, and its expression, artistic.

 The more we photographers allow this practice of misuse, the more we will be marginalized to the edges of art and even pushed outside of it.
-My belief and practice, and suggestion to other photographers, is this: do not refer to any special treatment as “artistic” or imply or state that only that result as “art.”
+My belief and practice, and suggestion to other photographers can be summarized as: do not refer to any special treatment as “artistic” or imply or state that only that result as “art.”
 Do not underestimate the “artistic” value of your “straight” photography that may be “realistic” in its “representation.”